 BIO 114D • Introduction to Biodiversity, Ecology, and Adaptation 4 Credits

 An introduction to the diversity, interrelationships, and origins of living organisms.
-Focuses on three themes: an overview of kinds and diversity of organisms found in six kingdoms, the interaction of organisms with each other and their environment, and the change of organisms through time.
+Focuses on three themes: an overview of the kinds and diversity of organisms found in six kingdoms, the interaction of organisms with each other and their environment, and the change of organisms through time.

 Offered: Occasionally.